suynep/suynep/README.md

 </p>

 - currently: CS at [Kathmandu University](https://ku.edu.np/)
-- love everything related to Tech🧑‍💻, Philosophy💭, Literature📚️, and Guitar🎸.
+- talk to me about Tech🧑‍💻 and Jazz🎸.
 - looking for Open Source Projects🦾 to Contribute to

 ## Stacks